Devtory-GbR/weddin-client/README.md

 $ npm start
 ```

-The project need the WeddIn server to work propably - [WeddIn Serer](https://github.com/Devtory-GbR/weddin-server).
+The project need the WeddIn server to work probably - [WeddIn Serer](https://github.com/Devtory-GbR/weddin-server).
 So check if you have also the server up and running.

 ## 🚢 Deploy

+**Requirements:**

 Create a _.env_ file in root and fill in the correct url's for your domain - have a look at [env.example](./env.example).